chazzka/clanekforest/clanek.md

 > Figure X Isolation Forest with 40% contamination.

-Other notable parameters with huge impact on the result are number of estimators, *max samples* and *max features*.
+Other notable parameters with huge impact on the result are *number of estimators*, *max samples* and *max features*.
-In order to demonstrate , we prepared a dataset containing 25% anomalies and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies).
+Using similar dataset mentioned above, we designed the experiment and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies).
 The result of the experiment shows Figure X.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/08bbb4857eb5ff788c6c2b32c7cd918bcc6519b5/code/figures/isolation1.svg)